AlexandraEL9/course-notes/Week-6-node-apis/node-API-notes.md

 #### Authentication vs Authorization

-- Authentication: Confirms identity (e.g., login)
+- Authentication: Confirms/ verifies identity (e.g., login- username and password)

-- Authorization: Confirms access rights (e.g., admin vs user)
+- Authorization: Confirms access rights/ what you're allowed to do (e.g., admin vs user)

+on a shop site you may use authentication to access certain info/ features like your own personal wishlist/ order history but that doesn't mean you can access, say, the database in the back end/ add prodicts etc.

 **Example:** A logged-in user (authenticated) may not have permission to delete users (authorized).